mahmudstat/clockplot/README.md

 ## Usage

-[Click here](https://github.com/mahmudstat/clockplot) to visit the repository and follow the website to see all the available functions.
+[Click here](https://github.com/mahmudstat/clockplot) to visit the repository and follow the website (mentioned on the `About` section) to see all the available functions.

 ## Applications